Hand-Picked Daily GUN DEALS

 The Secure Identity Documentation Kiosk, courtesy of Silencer Shop, streamlines the suppressor process.
 After buying a suppressor from Silencer Shop, you head to an authorized Powered by Silencer Shop dealer.

-From there, the rest of your transaction takes place through the S.I.D.
-Kiosk.
-With over 1200 locations nationwide (and growing), there’s probably a kiosk near you.
+From there, the rest of your transaction takes place through the Kiosk.
+With thousands of locations nationwide (and growing), there's probably a kiosk near you.

 Avengers Computer